 A solid hosting company with the right plan is the first step to good website performance.

 We recommend the following WordPress hosting companies:

 We originally started with low-end shared hosting then moved to a virtual private server and finally, we made the leap to a dedicated server.
 I could not be happier with my dedicated server and I believe it is worth every penny we spend on the service.

 We receive inquiries from a lot of people who are using Themeforest themes and want to migrate to a more robust theme – namely a Genesis child theme.
 They’ve realized they fell in love with a given Themeforest theme for the oodles and oodles of configuration options, but that that flexibility came with a price.
 The price is performance.

-This is why we try to design and build WordPress themes that are focus on individual niche markets.
-By this I mean themes that are designed for an accountant, insurance agent, real estate agent, doctor or dentist.
+This is why we try to design and build WordPress themes that are focused on individual niche markets.
+By this, I mean themes that are designed for an accountant, insurance agent, real estate agent, doctor, or dentist.
 By focusing on a given niche I can design a theme just for that type of user and I don’t have to fill it full with unnecessary options.

 Are all Themeforest themes bad?
 No, but you do need to review the theme’s feedback and make sure there are not a lot of complaints on performance before you buy.

 3. Install the Right Plugin for the Job